VISEGRAD BLOG: Europe's populist surge can still be contained

 Lastly, Orban himself could be an obstacle for co-operation with his erstwhile EPP allies, because their split was so bitter.
 Fidesz joining the ECR would likely scare away the EPP from agreeing to any co-operation, argues Rudolf Berkes of Political Capital.

-Therefore the webinar panel agreed that there may indeed be a radical right-wing surge next year but argued that it could still be contained.
+Therefore the webinar panel agreed that there might indeed be a radical right-wing surge next year but argued that it could still be contained.
 Progressive parties should not be defeatist, as that will only make the worst happen.

 “I do hope with the elections in Poland there will be a surge of fighting spirit coming back,” said MEP Delbos-Corfield.